 Why is the average church member living on such a low plane of Christian living?
 Why does the Lord Jesus Christ get so little honor from the state of the church today?”
 And, again, God replies: “Neglect of prayer.
 You have not, because you ask not.”

-So, how much time on a personal level do we spend in prayer?
+So, how much time do we on a personal level spend in prayer?
 Or, even on a corporate level as a church, how often do we get together and go to prayer before God?
 Could it be true that we Christians put other church activities and agendas before prayer?
 For according to God’s word, prayer should not be a weekly or bye weekly thing, but a daily activity for us.
 For I can tell you from my own personal experience that there is nothing more important than our time in prayer.
 For even in my own life, I felt the results of brothers and sisters in Christ praying for me.
-And let’s remember that it was our prayer to God that first changed our own lives as well.
+And let’s remember that it was our prayer to God that helped changed our own lives as well.